Quality control of sequencing data

 Create symbolic links to the fastq files in your workspace:

-ln -s /sw/courses/slu_bioinfo/*.fastq .You now have four files in your directory: two for the TMEB117 cultivar containing the DNA sequences, and two for the TMEB419 cultivar, containing the RNA sequencing results.
+ln -s path/to/course/data/*.fastq .You now have four files in your directory: two for the TMEB117 cultivar containing the DNA sequences, and two for the TMEB419 cultivar, containing the RNA sequencing results.

 Fastqc is a simple tool to monitor the quality and the properties of a NGS sequencing file in fastq, SAM and BAM format.

-FastQC performs a series of quality control analyses, called modules.
+In addition to the quality scores, FastQC also performs a series of quality control analyses, called modules.
 The output is a HTML report with one section for each module, and a summary evaluation of the results in the top.
 “Normal” results are marked with a green tick, slightly abnormal results raise warnings (orange exclamation mark), and very unusual results raise failures (red cross).

 Keep in mind that even though FastQC is giving out pass/fail results for your samples, these evaluations must be taken in the context of what you expect from your library.
 A ‘normal’ sample as far as FastQC is concerned is random and diverse.
 However, because of project design your samples might deviate from this expectation.
 The summary evaluations should be pointers to where you have to concentrate your attention and understand why your library may not look random and diverse.

-In this tutorial, we will focus on Apptainer — the open-source version of Singularity.
-By using Apptainer, we are flexible in running tools and specific tool versions that may not be directly installed on the system we are working on.
-All we need for this is a system where Apptainer is installed.
-Luckily for us, Dardel is one such system.
+In this tutorial, we will be using containers to run tools and specific tool versions that may not be directly installed on the system we are working on.

 Getting apptainer image